Portland Oregon Temple

 Site: 7.3 acres.

-Exterior Finish: White marble walls and slate roof.
+Exterior Finish: White Vermont marble walls with green Vermont slate roof.

 Ordinance Rooms: Four ordinance rooms (stationary) and fourteen sealing.

 Rising elegantly among towering Douglas-fir trees, the six spires of the marble-clad Portland Oregon Temple create a beautiful sight for motorists traveling Oregon's I-5, situated about 8 miles south of downtown Portland in Lake Oswego.
 On the east side of the temple is a serene reflection pool sitting at the base of the main spire.
 Visitors are welcome to walk among the gorgeous gardens that decorate the temple grounds and to obtain additional information at the public visitors' center that features films, displays, multimedia presentations, and a stunning reproduction of Thorvaldsen's Christus statue.

 The Portland Oregon Temple was the first temple built in Oregon.